- Casino Tradicional blog - Julio Montero and the Casino Tradicional school – they offer package trips to Cuba as well as classes. This is a blog!

 - La Casa Del Son – friends have had good experiences here but I did not.
 I thought I had signed up for two days of lessons through their website but when I showed up in Havana they had no record and no interest in apologizing or helping me sort anything out.

-- Cheverie – the best of the venues our group went to and where the 1830 scene has moved – the founders and rueda night on Thursdays, other things happening on Tuesday, Friday, Saturday and Sunday.
+- Cheverie – the best of the venues our group went to and where the 1830 scene had moved while it was under renovation – at the time they had founders of rueda night on Thursdays, other things happening on Tuesday, Friday, Saturday and Sunday.
 We saw El Noro y Primera Clase there on a Saturday night.
 A short walk from there to the Casa De Musica Miramar or Fabrica Del Arte.
 Good drinks, decent food, a beautiful outdoor venue, great dancers.
-This is an excellent choice.
+This was an excellent choice at the time, now that 1830 is open again, I’m not sure what the programing would look like.

 - Industria 8 – a small basement bar with dancing in central Havana - entrance includes a drink.
 I found it hot, cramped, etc. Not to my taste but others like it.